callrail/grapher-example/README.md

 Once the bundle installation is complete, run `rails server` in your terminal.
 This will start the rails server.
 Once the server is running, open up your favorite internet browser (we used Chrome for developing this app) and navigate to `localhost:3000`.
 Once that page loads, you should see 3 graphs and two dropdown menus.
 Feel free to change these menu selections and see how the graphs change.

+????
+HOW DO WE GET THE USERS TO HAVE VALID API ACCESS KEYS AND STILL HAVE DATA FOR THE GRPAHS TO DISPLAY????